Samurai warriors are commonly (or always) associated with men. However, there were just as strong and fearsome female samurai: the Onna-bugeisha.

-Long before the Western world began to view Samurai warriors as inherently male, there existed an impressive group of Female Samurai, every bit as powerful, smart and deadly as their male counterparts.
-They were known as the Onna-bugeisha (meaning female martial artist).
-They were trained in self-defense and offensive maneuvers the same way as men.
-They were even trained to use a weapon specifically designed for women – Naginata, to allow them better balance given their smaller stature.
-For years, they fought alongside the male samurai, being held to the same standards, and expected to perform the same duties.
+Long before the Western world began to view Samurai warriors as inherently male, there was an impressive group of Female Samurai.
+These were every bit as powerful, smart and deadly as their male counterparts.
+They were the Onna-bugeisha (meaning female martial artist).
+Like men, they trained in self-defense and offensive manoeuvres.
+They used a weapon specifically designed for women – Naginata, which allowed them better balance given their smaller stature.
+For years, they fought alongside the male samurai, were held to the same standards, and expected to perform the same duties.

 One of the first female samurai warriors was Empress Jingu.
 In 200 AD, Jingu personally organised and led a battle, a conquest of Korea.
-Despite the widespread traditional idea that women were second to men, who must submit to them and act the role of the stay-at-home caretaker, exceptions were allowed for women like Jingu.
-Women displaying personality traits as strong and independent were encouraged to fight alongside the male samurai.
+Despite the widespread traditional idea that women were second to men and pursued the role of stay-at-home caretaker, there were exceptions for women like Jingu.
+Strong and independent women were encouraged to fight alongside the male samurai.

 After Empress Jingu paved the way, another Onna-bugeisha rose through the ranks.
 Between 1180 and 1185, a war broke out between two ruling Japanese clans.
 The Genpei War involved the Minamoto and the Tiara, clans who equally believed they should rule over the other.
-Eventually, the Minamoto rose to prominence, but they might not have had it not been for Onna Bugeisha – Tomoe Gozen.
+Eventually, the Minamoto rose to prominence, but they might not have had it not been for Onna-Bugeisha: Tomoe Gozen.

-Off the battlefield, she was just as fearsome.
+In battle, she displayed a knack for archery and horseback riding, as well as mastery of the katana (a long, traditional samurai sword).
+Outside the battlefield, she was just as fearsome.
 Her troops listened to her command, trusting her instincts.
 She engaged in politics and word of her competency quickly spread through Japan.
-Before long, the master of the Minamoto clan named Tomoe Gozen as Japan’s first true general.
+Before long, the master of the Minamoto clan named Tomoe Gozen Japan’s first true general.
 She shined in that role too.

 In 1184, she led 300 samurai into battle against 2,000 opposing Tiara clan warriors and was one of only five to survive.
-Later that year, during the Battle of Awazu, she defeated the Musashi clan’s most prominent warrior, Honda no Moroshige, decapitating him and keeping his head as a trophy.
+Later that year, during the Battle of Awazu, she defeated the Musashi clan’s most prominent warrior (Honda no Moroshige).
+She decapitated him and kept his head as a trophy.

 For centuries after Tomoe Gozen’s reign, the Onna-bugeisha flourished.
-Female warriors were making up a large part of the samurai, protecting villages and opening more schools around the Japanese Empire to train young women in the art of war and the use of the Naginata.
-Though there were many different clans spread throughout Japan, all of them included samurai warriors, and all were open to the Onna-bugeisha.
+Female warriors were making up a large part of the samurai.
+They protected villages and opened schools around the Japanese Empire to train young women in the art of war and the use of the Naginata.
+All of the many clans with samurai warriors spread throughout Japan included were open to the Onna-bugeisha.

-Takeko is widely considered to be the last great female samurai warrior, and the Battle of Aizu is considered the last stand of the Onna-bugeisha.
-Shortly after, the Shogunate, the feudal Japanese military government, fell, leaving the Imperial court to take over leadership.
+Most consider Takeko the last great female samurai warrior.
+Similarly, the last stand of the Onna-bugeisha is the Battle of Aizu.
+Shortly after, the Shogunate (the feudal Japanese military government) fell, leaving the Imperial court to take over leadership.

-Though the Onna-bugeisha ended their reign, for the most part, after Takeko, women warriors still remained.
+Though the Onna-bugeisha ended their reign, for the most part, after Takeko, women warriors remained.
 Through the 1800s, women continued to defy traditional gender roles and participated in battles.
 Meanwhile, the rest of the world took on the idea that samurai warriors were big, strong men, and that women were submissive, effectively burying the legendary legacy of the Onna-bugeisha in the pages of history.

 That’s why we, at Japana, aim to promote and to rekindle once again the glory of Onna Bugeishas.
 We hope their bravery and fearlessness will inspire many generations to come.